 \subsection{LP Wealth Growth}

 In this section, we analyze how the wealth of liquidity providers (LPs) evolves in the G3M under arbitrage-driven dynamics.
-To do this, we'll express the LP's wealth in terms of the reference market prices and the mispricing process.
+To do this, we express the LP's wealth in terms of the reference market prices and the mispricing process.

-Define that the LP's wealth $V_t$ as the total value of their holdings in the pool, denominated in terms of the reference market prices $S^X_t$ and $S^Y_t$ for assets $X$ and $Y$, respectively.
+The LP's wealth $V_t$ is defined as the total value of their holdings in the pool, denominated in terms of the reference market prices $S^X_t$ and $S^Y_t$ for assets $X$ and $Y$, respectively.
 This can be written as:

 where $S_t = S^X_t / S^Y_t$ is the relative price of asset $X$ in the reference market.

 Using the relationship between the G3M pool price $P_t$ and the reserves (equation \eqref{eqn:weight}), we can derive bounds on the term $S_t x_t + y_t$: